Dimedone

 Dimedone is an organic compound with the formula (CH3)2C(CH2)2(CO)2(CH2).
 Classified as a cyclic diketone, it is a derivative of 1,3-cyclohexanedione.
 It is a white solid that is soluble in water, as well as ethanol and methanol.
 It once was used as a reagent to test for the aldehyde functional group.
+Derivatives of dimedone and 1,3-cyclohexanedione derivatives are used as reagents for selective detection of sulfenic acids in biological samples.

 Synthesis

 Dimedone is prepared from mesityl oxide and diethyl malonate via a Michael addition reaction.

 Chemical properties

 Tautomerism

 Dimedone is in equilibrium with its tautomer in solution — in a 2:1 keto to enol ratio in chloroform.

 Crystalline dimedone contains chains of molecules, in the enol form, linked by hydrogen bonds:

 Reaction with aldehydes

 Dimedone reacts with aldehydes to give crystalline derivatives, whose melting points can be used to distinguish between aldehydes.